AlexQuin996/sentiment-analysis-public-showcase/README.md

 # Sentiment Analysis Web Application

 A full-stack web application that performs real-time sentiment analysis on text using a fine-tuned DistilBERT model.
 The application provides instant feedback on whether input text has a positive, negative, or neutral sentiment.
+Link to private repo available upon request.

 ## Technical Stack & Skills Demonstrated